 I remember sharing all of this in a group I was in at the time.
-I excitedly shared how I couldn’t wait to see what upwelled into the lives of whomever may receive it.
-While there was certainly support there in the circle and even some enthusiasm, what I remember most were the dismissive responses, “Too bad the website has such a poor website ranking,” “this person’s got no traffic…” “no one’s gonna hear your interview.”
+I excitedly shared how I couldn’t wait to see what upwelled into the lives of whoever may receive it.
+While there was certainly support there in the circle and even some enthusiasm, what I remember most was the dismissive responses, “Too bad the website has such a poor website ranking, this person’s got no traffic…no one’s gonna hear your interview.”

 Because the person interviewing me had “no reach and no ranking,” what I offered seemed to have no value.
 Could this be true?
 Really?

 While I do remember feeling a bit bummed by their dampening perspective, a bigger part of me left that conversation knowing not to take it in.
 That’s their perspective, I said as if they know better than Spirit as if they understand ‘reach’ better than the reach of an infinite Universe.